danieltjw/aifutures/README.md

 - The Exploration-Exploitation Trade-off:

-    All organism (artificial or otherwise) at each time-step must decide to either gain more information on the world (**Explore**) or survive (**Exploit**).
+    All organism (artificial or otherwise) at each time-step must decide to either update our understanding of the world (**Explore**) or survive (**Exploit**).
 Successful AI systems learn the optimal strategy of when to make either choices.

 The increasing abundance of both energy and intellect in the coming decade would shift us towards greater freedoms (**Exploration**) from a focus on survival (**Exploitation**).

-- Energy: Solar (and other renewables) compared to our limited reserve of fossil fuels
+- ### Energy: Solar (and other renewables) compared to our limited reserve of fossil fuels

-- Intellect: Artificial Intelligence systems are performing human-like tasks:
+- ### Intellect: Artificial Intelligence systems are performing human-like tasks:
     - Medical Research (Alphafold)
     - Game of Diplomacy, Strategy, Human Cooperation (Cicero)
     - Image and Video Generation from text descriptions (DALL-E 2, Midjourney, Stable Diffusion, Imagen Video, Muse)